wso2/docs-mi/en/docs/get-started/quick-start-guide.md

 ## Step 6 - Test the integration service

 Now, let's test the integration service.
-For that you can use the inbuilt try-it functionality.
+For that you can use the inbuilt try-it functionality in the Micro Integrator for VS Code.

 1. When you run the integration artifact as in [Step 5](#step-5---run-the-integration-artifacts), **Runtime Services** interface is opened up.
 You can see all the available services.